-FINDING RELIEF The MWRD Delivers Solutions for Managing Stormwater and Building a Resilient Cook County The underground structure below Wescott Park in Northbrook keeps the community dry by storing water while also conserving and harvesting water to be reused to irrigate park fields.
 Water can be elusive and destructive.
 Before the MWRD can clean it, this water must first be collected.
-In recent years, the Chicago region has experienced historic weather patterns consisting of rain bursts that overwhelm local collection systems, making flooding a priority at the MWRD.
-Given the region's flat terrain, amount of impervious pavement, large population and history of flooding, our role in stormwater management has intensified.
+In recent years, the Chicago region has experienced historic weather patterns consisting of rain bursts that overwhelm local collection systems, making flooding a priority issue at the MWRD.

+Given the region's flat terrain, impervious pavement, large population and history of flooding, our role in stormwater management has intensified.
 The MWRD's expertise in water pollution control and drainage led us to assume a flood control leadership role in the metropolitan area.
 After designing and constructing more than 30 flood control storage reservoirs and dozens of stream improvement projects, the MWRD became a natural fit to lead this charge against flooding.
 In 2004, the Illinois General Assembly enacted legislation formalizing and expanding the MWRD's role as the regional stormwater management agency for Cook County.
 Through this authority, the MWRD began planning design, construction, operation and maintenance of flood control facilities and related stormwater management projects.
 The new countywide authority required the MWRD to form six watershed planning councils and develop the Cook County Stormwater Management Plan.
-Approved by the MWRD's Board of Commissioners in 2007, this plan identifies the goals of the program, the guidelines for the detailed watershed plans, the parameters of the countywide program, its implementation and includes the Watershed Management Ordinance (WMO).
-Amended in 2018, the WMO regulates sewer construction within MWRD's service area and development within suburban Cook County.
+Approved by the MWRD's Board of Commissioners in 2007, this plan identifies the goals of the program, the guidelines for the detailed watershed plans, the parameters of the countywide program, and plan implementation.
+It also introduces regulatory concepts later addressed in the Watershed Management Ordinance (WMO).
+Adopted in 2013, the WMO regulates sewer construction within MWRD's service area and development within suburban Cook County.
 The WMO provides guidelines for improving stormwater drainage and detention conditions for new development.
 It also ensures protection of wetlands and riparian areas, reduces soil erosion and prevents future development projects from exacerbating flooding.

-Stormwater management allows the MWRD to look at projects holistically, like in Robbins where a community partnership has leveraged new opportunities for economic, social, environmental and recreational growth.
-It has also spawned collaborative efforts between the MWRD and local partners through major projects, such as the Addison Creek Reservoir and Channel improvements that will benefit Northlake.
-Melrose Park.
-Stone Park, Bellwood, Westchester and Broadview by reducing flooding to approximately 2,200 structures along Addison Creek.
-Other projects include reservoir expansions at Buffalo Creek near Buffalo Grove and Melvina Reservoir in Burbank which will benefit thousands of downstream homes and businesses, much like the impacts experienced from the MWRD's Heritage Park Flood Control Facility in Wheeling.
-Flood control and streambank stabilization projects at Cherry Creek in Flossmoor and Tinley Creek in Crestwood will improve conveyance and protect communities, while the Albany Park Stormwater Diversion Tunnel will relieve this Chicago neighborhood from the threat of catastrophic 100-year flood events that occur with more regularity.
+Stormwater management allows

+the MWRD to look at projects holistically, like in Robbins where a community partnership has leveraged new opportunities for economic, social, environmental and recreational growth.
+It has also spawned collaborative efforts between the MWRD and local partners through major projects, such as the Addison Creek Reservoir and Channel improvements that will benefit Northlake, Melrose Park, Stone Park, Bellwood, Westchester and Broadview by reducing flooding to approximately 2,200 structures along Addison Creek.
+Other projects such as expansions of Buffalo Creek Reservoir near Buffalo Grove and Melvina Ditch Reservoir in Burbank will benefit hundreds of homes and businesses, much like the impacts experienced from the MWRD's Heritage Park Flood Control Facility in Wheeling.
+Flood control and streambank stabilization projects at Cherry Creek in Flossmoor and Tinley Creek in Crestwood will improve conveyance and protect communities, while the Albany Park Stormwater Diversion Tunnel will relieve this Chicago neighborHeritage Park, Wheeling.

+hood from the threat of catastrophic 100-year flood events that occur with more regularity.

 The MWRD's stormwater management program also expedites smaller, shovel-ready projects that protect Cook County communities from flooding.
-The MWRD Board of Commissioners authorized plans in 2018 to assist local municipalities and other governmental organizations on 14 projects that represent approximately \$66.8 million in estimated construction costs. benefiting more than 2,000 affected structures impacted by flood waters.
+The MWRD Board of Commissioners authorized plans to assist various local municipalities and other governmental organizations on 14 projects that represent approximately \$66.8 million in estimated construction costs, benefiting more than 2,000 affected structures impacted by flood waters.

 In addition, the MWRD is working with local communities to provide partial funding towards the construction of green infrastructure (GI) installations on public property.
 GI projects are designed to use natural landscaping to manage water and provide environmental and community benefits.